Skip to main content

 How Do Peptides Interact with Other Systems?

-The targeted action of GHRPs on the is the primary therapeutic effect, but it is the secondary and tertiary effects that determine the long-term balance of the endocrine system.
+The targeted action of GHRPs on the pituitary gland is the primary therapeutic effect, but it is the secondary and tertiary effects that determine the long-term balance of the endocrine system.
 The body is always striving for homeostasis, a state of internal stability.
 When GH and subsequently IGF-1 levels are elevated, even in a pulsatile manner, other glands must adjust their own signaling to accommodate the change.
 This adaptive response is where the long-term implications begin to surface.

 The Adrenal Connection the HPA Axis